mananahmed/syllabi/southasia_historiography.md

 *	Dirks, Nicholas. *Castes of Mind: Colonialism and the Making of Modern India*.
 By Nicholas B. Dirks.
 Princeton: Princeton University Press, 2001 [chp 1-2-3-7-8-9-10]

 ### March 30: The Question of the Riot
 *	Das, Veena.
-“Anthropological Knowledge and Collective Violence: The Riots in Delhi, November 1984.”
-Anthropology Today 1, no. 3 (1985): 4–6.
+“Anthropological Knowledge and Collective Violence: The Riots in Delhi, November 1984.” *Anthropology Today* 1, no. 3 (1985): 4–6.
 *	Dipesh Chakrabarty, "Communal Riots and Labour: Bengal's Jute Mill-hands in the 1890s," in Veena Das (ed.) *Mirrors of Violence: Communities, Riots and Survivors in South Asia*.
 New York : Oxford University Press, 1990
 *	Das, Suranjan.
 Communal Riots in Bengal 1905-1947.
 Oxford University Press, Delhi 1991
-*	Pandey, Gyanendra, 'In Defence of the Fragment: Writing about Hindu-Muslim Riots in India Today', Representations, 37 (Winter, 1992).
+*	Pandey, Gyanendra, 'In Defence of the Fragment: Writing about Hindu-Muslim Riots in India Today', *Representations*, 37 (Winter, 1992).
 *	Tambiah, Stanley J. *Leveling Crowds: Ethnonationalist Conflicts and Collective Violence in South Asia*.
 University of California Press: Berkeley, 1996 [chp 1-6, 12]

 ### April 6: The Question of Language